 School is a place of business.
 Students and their parents are expected to support a learning environment where attire is appropriate.
-Articles of clothing that promote alcohol, drugs, inappropriate language or racism, or that are too revealing are not permitted.
+Articles of clothing that promote alcohol, drugs, inappropriate language or racism are not permitted.
 Students wearing such clothing will be asked to go home and change if they do not have suitable clothing at school.

 Students have the right to use electronic devices for educational purposes in appropriate ways at the direction of supervising staff.
 Students have a responsibility to use their personal electronic devices ethically, safely and responsibly.
 Electronic devices can be used to support educational purposes in significant ways.
 But they can distract others if used inappropriately.
 It is important to learn how to use these devices in appropriate ways and at appropriate times.
 Misuse of personal electronic devices may result in confiscation of the device by the administrator for the school day.
 The school will not be responsible or liable for lost, stolen or missing electronic devices.